Fire and rescue services

 Full travel advice: Local contacts

-In recent years, terrorists have staged attacks in European cities.
+In recent years, terrorists have staged attacks in Spain and other European cities.
 Targets have included:

 Security services have stopped some planned attacks.